heavyai/heavydb/docs/MapDGuide.in.md

 Basic installation instructions for all dependencies are provided in the [Installation] section below.

-Operating Systems
+### Operating Systems, Officially Supported

 * CentOS/RHEL 7.0 or later.
-CentOS/RHEL 6.x builds may be provided upon request, but are not supported.
 * Ubuntu 15.04 or later.

+### Operating Systems, Not Officially Supported

+Available on a case-by-case basis.

+* CentOS/RHEL 6.x.
+* Ubuntu 14.x.
+* Debian 7.x.
+* Debian 8.x.
+Lacks official driver support from NVIDIA.
-* Mac OS X 10.9 or later, on 2013 or later hardware.
-Builds which support 2012 hardware may be provided upon request, but are not supported.
+* Mac OS X 10.9 or later, 2013 or later hardware.
+Mac OS X builds do not support CUDA or backend rendering.

-Libraries and Drivers
+### Libraries and Drivers

+* libjvm, provided by Java 1.6 or later.
 * libldap.
 * NVIDIA GPU Drivers.
 Not required for CPU-only installations.
 * Xorg.
 Only required to utilize MapD's backend rendering feature.